NielErykDeTorres004/HPQC/week3/README.md

 | 16 | 0.458    |

 With more processes user+sys starts to exceed real time, which is the parallel execution showing up.
-Runtime stays around 0.35-0.45s regardless of np though — pretty much all MPI startup overhead at this scale.
+Runtime stays around 0.35-0.45s regardless of np though, pretty much all MPI startup overhead at this scale.

 ---